 So Federighi’s iPhone X worked the way it was supposed to.
 But it didn’t look like it at the time.
 Instead, it was an uncomfortable 15 seconds that required Federighi to switch to a backup.
 Fifteen seconds out of a two-hour event and yet those 15 seconds have generated a lot of discussion in the press and on social media.

 Those 15 seconds have raised doubts in the minds of some people as to the robustness of the technology.
 Those 15 seconds even resulted in a plunge in the price of Apple stock, although the drop was short-lived and quickly reversed.
-Apple will now have to wait until November 2017, when the $1,000 iPhone X becomes available in stores, for the debate about its face recognition technology to be put to rest.

 In an earlier post entitled Ten Tips for Using Props in a Presentation, I offered some ideas on how to make sure things run smoothly when you use props.
 One of the tips was as follows: